datenfruehstueck/transcribe/README.md

 - `F1` through `F4` jump back 1-4 seconds and play from there
 - `Enter` submit/save a piece of transcript which gets a timestamp and is ascribed to the currently set speaker (indiciated by the little dropdown next to the textbox on the bottom)
 - `Shift`+`Enter` add a line break into the textbox without submitting/saving
+- `F6` through `F8` enter auto-play mode where Easy Transcript plays for 4 (`F6`), 5 (`F7`), or 6 (`F8`) seconds, then pauses for one second, jumps back 2 seconds, and ultimately restarts the same procedure (playing for 4/5/6 seconds, pausing, jumping back).
+According to your typing speed, the speed of the speaker(s), and a somewhat adjusted speed setting, this auto-play feature gives you the perfect setup for just transcribing while listening.
+If I set it up correctly (i.e., adjusted to me and the audio file) this allows me to straighly transcribe through the file without the necessity of much additional pausing or jumping.
+And the best thing about the that is that you can actually calculate the time necessary and thus plan ahead.
+That's because every 4 seconds will take you an additional 3 seconds (1 = pause, 2 = jumping back).
+For example, if your file is 32 minutes long and you can work well with the 4-second auto-play feature combined with a audio-play speed that is reduced by one point on the scale (i.e., 90%), the 32-minute file will take you `32min = 1920sec x 110% (speed) x 175% (auto-play feature using 7 for every 4 seconds) = 3696sec = 61.6min or 61min and 36sec`.

 ## Let's set it up.
 You need to have a server (or a webserver provider) that includes PHP and MySQL (a database).
 Then, the steps are as follows: